Infineon/AWS_IoT_Greengrass_Code_Examples/README.md

+**This repository is deprecated.** The examples are now available here: https://github.com/cypresssemiconductorco/mbed-os-example-aws-greengrass

 # Introduction
 This repository contains the code examples and demos for PSOC6 MCU family of devices bundled with connectivity.
 Additional PSoC 6-related code examples are available in other repos.
 See all examples at [Code Examples for Modus Toolbox](https://github.com/cypresssemiconductorco/Code-Examples-for-ModusToolbox-Software).

-# Instructions to build AWS IoT and GreenGrass publisher/subscriber code examples
+# Instructions to build AWS IoT an
+GreenGrass publisher/subscriber code examples

 1. clone the desired code examples repository